 I’ll be honest with you, it depends.

-Factors which can affect the rate that you start to lose the flab include:
+Factors that can affect the rate when you start to lose the flab include:

 - Metabolic rate

 - Current level of carbohydrate intake

 - Existing height and build